Hablamos Español Insurance Companies We Work With

 Business use of personal vehicles

-When employees run errands or make deliveries in their own cars, the business can be liable, and personal auto policies exclude business use.
-Hired and non-owned auto coverage closes this, and it is inexpensive, but it is frequently overlooked.
+When employees run errands or make deliveries in their own cars, the business can be drawn into a claim, and personal auto policies generally exclude business use.
+Hired and non-owned auto coverage may close this, and it is usually inexpensive, but it is frequently overlooked.

 Coverage that never kept up